CamLiFlow: Bidirectional Camera-LiDAR Fusion for Joint Optical Flow and Scene Flow Estimation: Experiments

-\paragraph{Fusion-Aware Interpolation} In Tab. \ref{tab:ablation-clfm-interpolation}, we test the interpolation module of Bi-CLFM with different configurations.
-The top row denotes a naive implementation which simply projects 3D features onto the image plane without interpolation (empty locations are filled with zeros).
+\paragraph{Fusion-Aware Interpolation.} In Tab. \ref{tab:ablation-clfm-interpolation}, we test the interpolation module of Bi-CLFM with different configurations.
+The top row denotes a naive implementation that simply projects 3D features onto the image plane without interpolation (empty locations are filled with zeros).
 By introducing learnable weights into a nearest-neighbor interpolation (the 2nd row), we reduce EPE\textsubscript{2D} from 2.30 to 2.24, and improve ACC\textsubscript{1px} from 83.3\% to 84.3\%.
 Integrating 2D similarity measurements into the interpolation module (the 3rd row) further reduces EPE\textsubscript{2D} from 2.24 to 2.18, and makes our model more robust in complex scenes with overlapping objects (as shown in Fig. \ref{fig:ablation-sim2d}).
 We also conduct two experiments by increasing $k$ (the number of nearest neighbors) from 1 to 3, followed by a symmetric operation such as \texttt{MEAN} and \texttt{MAX}.
 However, no significant improvement is observed, suggesting that $k=1$ is enough for interpolation.

-\paragraph{Inverse Depth Scaling} In Tab. \ref{tab:ablation-ids}, we conduct several comparison experiments on FlyingThings3D to verify the effects of IDS.
-From the top two rows of the table, we can see that IDS significantly boosts the performance for both modalities under the camera-LiDAR setup.
-Since IDS does not require input images, we also test it on a variation of our method where the image-branch is removed.
-As shown in the bottom two rows, the performance under the LiDAR-only setup is also improved, suggesting that a more even distribution of points can facilitate the learning.
+\paragraph{Inverse Depth Scaling.} We conduct several comparison experiments on FlyingThings3D to verify the effects of IDS.
+Since IDS does not require input images, we also test it on a variation of our method where the image branch is removed.
+As shown in Tab. \ref{tab:ablation-ids}, the performance is improved under both the camera-LiDAR and the LiDAR-only setup, suggesting that a more even distribution of points can facilitate the learning.

-We also perform a statistic in Fig. \ref{fig:ids-stat} to show the density of point clouds across different distances with/without IDS.
-The results are calculated on the ``val'' split of FlyingThings3D and the raw velodyne data of KITTI.
-Here, we measure the local density around a point by averaging the offsets of its $k$ nearest neighbors (we fix $k=16$).
-As we can see from the blue curve, the average $k$-NN offset of nearby points is much smaller than that of distant points, indicating that nearby region has greater density than farther-away region.
-IDS makes the distribution of points more even across different regions, as shown in the orange curve.